How Much Does a Pool House Cost to Build?

 Avid DIYers may choose to complete the interior finishes without the help of a contractor.
 This can be a good way to reduce the labor costs for the project, though it may take longer to finish the pool house construction.

-Interior FinishAverage Cost (per Square Foot)
+Interior FinishAverage Cost per Square Foot (Materials and Labor)

 Drywall$1.50 to $3

-Flooring$3 to $22
+Flooring $2 to $22

-Insulation$0.40 to $6.75
+Insulation$0.30 to $6.75

 Labor

+Labor rates can vary depending on the location, with cities typically having higher rates than rural towns due to differences in demand.
 On average, the labor costs for building a pool house range from about $34,200 to $68,400.
 It’s recommended that homeowners research and get estimates from at least three companies or contractors to ensure that they get a fair price for this project.
-Homeowners can check with the best pool installation companies in their area to see if they also build pool houses or have a recommended contractor for the project.
-Additionally, homeowners can reduce the cost of labor by completing parts of the job on their own, such as framing, installing drywall, or painting.
+Homeowners can check with the best pool installation companies or best pool cleaning services in their area to see if they also build pool houses or have a recommended contractor for the project.
+If homeowners haven’t yet built their pool, it may be possible to save on the cost of building a pool and pool house by scheduling these projects together.

 Want to build a pool house?